 There is no sense in sugar coating this; a lot of emotional and psychological damage has been done, and healing can be hard work.
-The Lightning Path HEALING framework is a framework designed to guide you and help you heal from the damage caused by Toxic Socialization.
-The HEALING framework is designed to guide you back to full potential and full connection.
+The Lightning Path HEALING framework is a framework designed to guide and help you heal from the damage caused by Toxic Socialization.
+The HEALING framework is designed to guide you back to health and full connection.

 The HEALING framework is not a magic bullet.
 Following the HEALING framework will not magically create health and connection.
 You have to do the hard healing work, but the HEALING framework can guide that work by teaching you what to pay attention to, what to avoid, and how to proceed in the most efficient manner.

 To use the framework, simply read through the seven healing planks, think about them, and apply them to your life.
 The planks are not linear, meaning you can approach them intuitively, in whatever order makes sense.
 You can use the framework on your own, or you can take it to your therapist/healer and get their help with it.